Sleeping in Airports

 (photo credit: LifeCollectionPhotography / Shutterstock)

-If you’re in the mood for taking a dip and chilling on the warm sand, then forget about Lisbon’s cobbled streets and head toward the beach.
+If you’re in the mood to take a dip and chill on the warm sand, then forget about Lisbon’s cobbled streets and head toward the beach.
 Located west of Lisbon, Caixa Beach is the closest to the capital.
-Not so big, it has a lovely white sand beach with a deep blue sea, and you’ll even have some cultural attractions with the ruins of a 17th-century fort on the beach.
+It’s not so big, but it has a lovely white sand beach with a deep blue sea, and you’ll even have some cultural attractions with the ruins of a 17th-century fort on the beach.
 You can also opt for the larger Carcavelos Beach nearby.
 And if you have more time, you can drive to the gorgeous Figueirinha beach, located an hour south of Lisbon.

 • Time Required: Caixa and Carcavelos beaches can be reached in half an hour’s drive from the airport, so plan at least 3 hours to enjoy your escapade.
-As for Figueirinha beach, to consider an excursion there, you should have at least 5 hours to spend outside of the airport.
+As for Figueirinha Beach, you should have at least five hours outside the airport to consider an excursion there.

 • How to Get There: Whether you want to reach Caixa, Carcavelos, or Figueirinha, you should get there by car, so car rental and taxi are the best options.